Aunt Vom and the Great Feminist Uprising

 Good evening, my little chinstrap penguins.
 This weekend has posed most interesting, with the arrival of a distant relative from Scotland.
 This is Aunt Agnes of Ecclefechan.
 She is Grand Witch of the Trossachs, and is well trumpeted within the pagan community of Gloucestershire.
 She is a fearful woman, and, in all honesty, one does not want to be caught by the Trossachs.

 On Friday morn, by the hour of seven, I was carefully stirring my pot of cajun adders, and checking that my hemp stockings were dry when I heard a whooshing sound.
 As I opened the hedge door, this impressively smart woman landed her broomstick and announced she would be staying.
 We made small talk awhile, over a cup of pig stubble tea, and chatted amiably about the weather and death.
 It transpires that she is to perform an exorcism at a local house, where dark things be gathering.
-(If you know the house, you would be not surprised by this, the family have more ghostly figures floating about than the Tower of London.
+(If you know the house, you would be not surprised by this, the family have more ghostly figures floating about than the House of Lords.
 In addition, the maid doesn’t dust, and I swear on St. Swivel that half these sightings are large cobwebs.
 They do like to dramatise).

 So, on Saturday, we visited the cobweb menagerie in search of ghosts, ghouls and other ghastly apparitions.
 The first sighting of a ghastly apparition was in the doorway, when Mrs Studley-Constable opened the door.
 Never have I witnessed a more worthy label of the informal noun ‘munter’ before.
 Secondly, her husband appeared – Mr Studley-Constable is one that I find unsavoury.
 He was imprisoned for five years for poking flageolet beans into a hole.
 The newspapers never stipulated the whereabouts of the hole.
 We all shuddered.
 Now he stood halfway up the stairs in his longjohns.
 I felt my eyes were being murdered when he turned away to reveal the trapdoor still open.
 I was beginning to regret tagging along, and wished myself home with the toads on my lap, and Strictly via the twigless router.
 Alas, no quiet night for me, no plantain crackers, and no Bruno Tonioli.